 "If Apple does follow through with what KGI suggests, an all-glass design could extend the glossy finish to all colours of the iPhone lineup depending on how Apple handles the design," 9to5mac says.

 iPhone screens are already far tougher than your average piece of glass (they're made of a proprietary material called Gorilla Glass), but they do sometimes crack or even shatter when dropped.
-Sapphire screens would be more resistant still, and Apple is already using sapphire in the display of the Apple
+Sapphire screens would be more resistant still, and Apple is already using sapphire in the display of the Apple.

 Wall Street Journal sources have claimed that the iPhone 8 will have a flexible curved display like the one featured on Samsung's Galaxy S6 Edge.
 The report is behind a paywall here.
 This model of the iPhone will apparently cost $1,000 as a premium option.

-This isn't the first prediction of a curved-screen iPhone.
+And this isn't the first prediction of a curved-screen iPhone.
 In January 2017, the Journal reported that the screen maker Japan Display, which already works with Apple, is ready to start building curved displays.
 And Korean sources in March 2017 claimed that a curvy 'teardrop' design would make the late-2017 iPhone closely resemble the very first iPhone released back in 2007.
 Nikkei, meanwhile, reckon the iPhone 8 will be curved, but with a "gentler" curve than the Samsung Galaxy S7 Edge.

 In February 2017, however, research firm TrendForce contradicted these predictions.
 "Apple will not implement the curved display design for the high-end iPhone," said the firm, "because there are issues with the 3D glass in terms of production yield and drop test results."